- Published on

 Definition: Clients should not be forced to depend upon interfaces they do not use.

-This means that large interfaces should be broken down into smaller, more specific ones, so that classes only implement the behavior they actually need.
+Explanation: Large interfaces should be broken into smaller, more specific ones.
+This ensures that classes only implement the methods they need.

 ❌ Bad Example: A Monolithic Interface